manwestc/manwestc.github.io/_portfolio/portfolio-2.md

 </iframe>
 </p>
 </div>
+-->

 ## Main Features

+- TINTOlib use seven different state-of-art methods: [TINTO](https://tintolib.readthedocs.io/en/latest/tinto.html){:target="_blank"}, [IGTD](https://tintolib.readthedocs.io/en/latest/igtd.html){:target="_blank"}, [Refined](https://tintolib.readthedocs.io/en/latest/refined.html){:target="_blank"}, [SuperTML](https://tintolib.readthedocs.io/en/latest/supertml.html){:target="_blank"}, [DistanceMatrix](https://tintolib.readthedocs.io/en/latest/distancematrix.html){:target="_blank"}, [BarGraph](https://tintolib.readthedocs.io/en/latest/bargraph.html){:target="_blank"} and [Combination](https://tintolib.readthedocs.io/en/latest/combination.html){:target="_blank"}.
 - Supports all CSV data in **[Tidy Data](https://www.jstatsoft.org/article/view/v059i10){:target="_blank"}** format.
-- For now, the algorithm converts tabular data for binary and multi-class classification problems into machine learning.
+- For now, the algorithm converts tabular data for regression and classification problems into machine learning.
 - Input data formats:
     - **Tabular files**: The input data must be in **[CSV](https://en.wikipedia.org/wiki/Comma-separated_values){:target="_blank"}**, taking into account the **[Tidy Data](https://www.jstatsoft.org/article/view/v059i10){:target="_blank"}** format.
     - **Tidy Data**: The **target** (variable to be predicted) should be set as the last column of the dataset.
 Therefore, the first columns will be the features.
     - All data must be in numerical form.
-TINTO does not accept data in string or any other non-numeric format.
+TINTOlib does not accept data in string or any other non-numeric format.
-- Two dimensionality reduction algorithms are used in image creation, **[PCA](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html#sklearn.decomposition.PCA){:target="_blank"}** and **[*t*-SNE](https://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html){:target="_blank"}** from the Scikit-learn Python library.
-- The synthetic images to be created will be in black and white, i.e. in 1 channel.
+- Depends on the method, the synthetic images to be created will be in black and white, i.e. in 1-channel, o RGB, i.e., 3-channel.
-- The synthetic image **dimensions** can be set as a parameter when creating them.
-- The synthetic images can be created using **characteristic pixels** or **blurring** painting technique (expressing an overlap of pixels as the **maximum** or **average**).
 - Runs on **Linux**, **Windows** and **macOS** systems.
 - Compatible with **[Python](https://www.python.org/){:target="_blank"}** 3.7 or higher.